christophergorexyz/cosmia-core/test/src/content/my-blog/first-post/index.md

 <div cosmia-collection-content>
 # this is my first blog entry

-This is a blog entry that's written in markdown – a simple text format that can be rendered to HTML
+This is a <em>blog</em> entry that's written in markdown – a simple text format that can be rendered to HTML

 </div>